cmhorsey/visit-ncc/user-stories.md

 # Concept - Visit New Castle County Delaware

-## Feature 1 - Display Restaurants, Activities, and Sites
+## Feature 1 - Display Restaurants, Activities, and Sights

 ### User Story
   As a user, I want to view a list of options in each category.